-- Community spaces and assets identified as Key Cultural Destinations (as outlined in Table 11 and Figure 5 and linked to Policies SA5, SA6 and SA7), including those designated as Assets of Community Value are designated as Safeguarded Community Spaces.
-Proposals for redevelopment or change of use of Safeguarded Community Spaces will not be permitted, unless criteria in clause 2 can be demonstrated. - 2.
-Development which would result in the change of use/loss of community space and assets (whether land or premises) or premises currently or last in community use, will not be permitted unless it can be demonstrated that: - i.
-The space is under-utilised and the use no longer serves the needs of the community in which it is located and the applicant has taken reasonable steps to identify alternative community uses that are in demand in the area. - ii.
+- 1. Proposals for the redevelopment or change of use of the important community facilities identified in Table 11 and Figure 5 will not be supported unless it can be demonstrated that: - i.
+The space is under-utilised, and the use no longer serves the needs of the community in which it is located, and the applicant has taken reasonable steps to identify alternative community uses that are in demand in the area. - ii.
 Provision can be merged with other community uses or equivalent uses can be provided in suitable alternative premises within walking distance of the community it currently serves. - iii.
-There is no net loss or deterioration in the overall space or service provision in the area to serve the current and future populations arising from new developments. - iv.
-There is adequate alternative and accessible provision within the neighbourhood area which has the capacity to meet the needs of the community previously served. - 3.
-Redevelopment or intensification of sites in existing community use may be permitted, subject to development proposals making equivalent provision for the on-site replacement of community facilities and where this would be in compliance with other policies in the GPNP.
-This policy should be read in conjunction with Site Allocations SA5, SA6 and SA7. - 4.
-The renewal and enhancement of community facilities will be supported, in line with Policies BE1-BE2, SE1-SE3 and CIL1.
+There is no net loss or deterioration in the overall space or service provision in the area. - iv.
+There is adequate alternative and accessible provision within the neighbourhood area which has the capacity to meet the needs of the community previously served. - 2.
+Redevelopment or intensification of sites in existing community use may be supported, subject to development proposals making equivalent provision for the on-site replacement of community facilities and where this would be in compliance with other policies in the GPNP.
+This policy should be read in conjunction with Site Allocations SA5, SA6 and SA7. - 3.
+The renewal and enhancement of community facilities will be supported, in line with Policies BE1-BE2, SE1-SE3.